sdsc-ordes/shacl-api/tools/deploy/README.md

-# kubernetes Manifests
+# deployment manifests

+## ytt

-Manifests in this directory are templated with ytt.
+This directory contains kubernetes manifests templated with ytt.
 The commands used to render and deploy these manifests are in [`manifests.just`](tools/just/manifests.just) and can be run using `just manifests`.

 ## How to use